Submit Article

 What Were the Facts of This Case?

-A key operational feature of the SSA was that Keppel was not to commence provision of services to DXC until it received a Purchase Order (“PO”) from DXC.
-After the SSA was executed, DXC issued its first PO on 8 March 2011.
-The SSA was subsequently renewed twice: first for five years commencing 1 March 2017, and then for five years from March 2020 to 31 March 2025.
-During these periods, DXC continued to issue yearly POs relating to its use of all four modules, although not always immediately after the end of the preceding year of service.
+After execution of the SSA, DXC issued its first PO on 8 March 2011.
+The SSA was then renewed twice: first for five years commencing 1 March 2017, and then for five years from March 2020 to 31 March 2025.
+DXC continued to issue yearly POs for the use of all four modules for a period, although not necessarily immediately after the end of each preceding year.
+These POs included the MRC for the modules and an approximation of electricity charges for the relevant year.

-In 2020 and 2021, DXC reviewed its data centre requirements and concluded that the facility had significant spare capacity and that it was unlikely DXC would secure new customers to take up that spare capacity.
-DXC therefore decided to give up the use of Modules C and D. On 13 May 2021, DXC issued a PO for the use of only Modules A and B for the period 1 April 2021 to 31 March 2022 (the “2021 PO”).
-On 17 May 2021, DXC issued a Change Order (“2021 CO”) reflecting an intention to return Modules C and D to Keppel.
+In 2020 and 2021, DXC reviewed its data centre requirements and concluded that the facility had significant spare capacity and that DXC was unlikely to secure new customers to take up that spare capacity.
+DXC therefore decided to give up the use of Modules C and D. On 13 May 2021, DXC issued a PO for the use of only Modules A and B for the period from 1 April 2021 to 31 March 2022 (the “2021 PO”).
+On 17 May 2021, DXC issued a Change Order (the “2021 CO”) reflecting an intention to return Modules C and D to Keppel.
+Following these documents, the parties disputed whether DXC’s actions were permitted under the SSA.

-Finally, the dispute had downstream implications for remedies.
-Keppel claimed an outstanding sum of $3,021,316 for the period from April 2021 to December 2021 and, alternatively, damages for losses from 1 April 2021 to 31 March 2025, subject to mitigation.
-While the court’s summary determination focused on interpretation, the likely consequences for breach and damages were necessarily part of the practical context.
+Finally, the dispute raised issues about the consequences of any breach.
+Keppel claimed an outstanding sum of $3,021,316 for the period from April 2021 to December 2021, and alternatively sought damages for losses from 1 April 2021 to 31 March 2025, subject to mitigation.
+While the court’s summary determination focused on construction, the interpretation would determine whether DXC was in breach and, if so, what issues would remain for trial.

 How Did the Court Analyse the Issues?